 If you’re older and your symptoms aren’t terrible, you might consider toughing it out.
 Decreasing estrogen levels are associated with a decrease in fibroid activity.
 But be aware that the time before menopause (peri-menopause) can mean wildly swinging hormone levels.
 The same estrogen highs and lows that contribute to hot flashes and night sweats also contribute to fibroid development, so symptoms could get worse before they get better.
 If you take estrogen replacement, (bioidentical or otherwise), to minimize menopause discomfort, expect an increase in fibroid growth.
 If you are overweight, fibroid-related problems could continue long after your periods stop.
 Fat cells produce an estrogen-like substance that encourages fibroids.

-Fibroid issues like excessive bleeding or pelvic pressure may be temporarily eased by medications to regulate your menstrual cycle.
+Fibroid issues like excessive bleeding or pelvic pain may be temporarily eased by medications to regulate your menstrual cycle.
 Medical therapy won’t eliminate the problem, but by lowering estrogen levels (fibroids thrive when estrogen elevates), they can soften the symptoms.
 There are many types of medical therapy, but all involve taking artificial hormones.
 How you feel about that, and any of the potential side effects, may or may not make this line of treatment appropriate.

 Hysterectomy is a commonly recommended option for women with symptomatic fibroids.
 Surgical removal of the uterus ends all problems with uterine fibroids.
 Obviously, this treatment isn’t optimal if you want children.
 Or would prefer to keep your uterus right where it is.
-A hysterectomy is a major surgery.
+A hysterectomy is major surgery.
 Even when done laparoscopically, (through the vagina with a small incision, rather than a larger abdominal incision), recovery time is lengthy.
 And often painful.